TanjaKec/GEOLYTIX/content/Intro2R/UseR/_index.en.markdown

 ![Red variant](/day1/UseR/images/LogicalOp.png?width=20pc)

-Try doing other math operations, like subtraction, multiplication, division, or square root and power operations.
+Try doing other maths operations, like subtraction, multiplication, division, or square root and power operations.
 For example, try the following:

 ```
 2 + 5